OlegAxenow/Method.Injection/ReadMe.md

 ## Getting started

+You can build it from source or install as NuGet package:

+	PM> Install-Package Method.Inject

 You can see *InjectedTypeBuilderSpec* to see how it works.
 If you are not familiar with Reflection.Emit, I recommend you to write some class with overridden methods and run [Ildasm.exe](http://msdn.microsoft.com/en-us/library/f7dy01k1(v=vs.110).aspx) to see appropriate IL code.